karan-shergill/hld101/notes/technologies/aws_sqs.md

     3. Supports very high throughput (nearly unlimited transactions per second).
     4. Suitable for background tasks, notifications, log processing, and any workload where ordering does not matter.
 2. FIFO Queue
     1. Guarantees exactly-once processing (no duplicates).

-   ii.
-Ensures messages are processed in the exact order they are sent.
+    2. Ensures messages are processed in the exact order they are sent.

-   iii.
-Throughput is limited to 300 messages per second (or 3,000 with batching).
+    3. Throughput is limited to 300 messages per second (or 3,000 with batching).

-   iv.
-Supports message grouping using MessageGroupId for parallel ordered streams.
+    4. Supports message grouping using MessageGroupId for parallel ordered streams.

-   v.
-Suitable for financial transactions, order management, inventory updates, and any workflow where strict ordering matters.
+    5. Suitable for financial transactions, order management, inventory updates, and any workflow where strict ordering matters.